Tønder: Transport

 Tønder is served by Tønder railway station, located on the Bramming–Tønder railway line.
 The station offers train services to and in Denmark and in Germany.
 The northern part of the town is also served by the railway halt Tønder Nord.
-The nearest airport is Billund Airport, located about 113 km north of Tønder.
+The nearest airport is Sønderborg Airport and the nearest international airport is Esbjerg Airport, but the nearest major international airport is Billund Airport, located about 113 km north of Tønder.